harmingcola/contract/documentation/src/site/sphinx/contract_files.rst

     {
       "info" : {
-        "details" : "The server should respond with a keyvalue pair when a valid create request is received" }
+        "details" : "The server should respond with a keyvalue pair when a valid create request is received", "tags" : ["create", "example"]
+      }
       "request" : {
         "method" : "POST",